-8. TRANSFER
+8) TRANSFER

-If the ownership of a product is transferred during the warranty coverage period, this warranty shall also be transferred and be valid for the remaining coverage period provided BRP or an authorised BRP distributor/dealer receives a proof that the former owner agreed to the transfer of ownership, in addition to the co-ordinates of the new owner.
+If the ownership of a product is transferred during the warranty coverage period, this warranty shall also be transferred and be valid for the remaining coverage period provided BRP or an authorized BRP distributor/dealer receives a proof that the former owner agreed to the transfer of ownership, in addition to the coordinates of the new owner.

-9. CONSUMER ASSISTANCE
+9) CONSUMER ASSISTANCE

-(a) In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized distributor/dealer's service manager or owner.

-(b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.

-(c) If the matter still remains unresolved then contact BRP by writing to us at the address listed below.
+- a) In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
+We recommend discussing the issue with the authorized distributor/dealer's service manager or owner. - b) If further assistance is required, the distributor's service department should be contacted in order to resolve the matter. - c) If the matter still remains unresolved then contact BRP at the address listed below.

-SKI-DOO CONSUMER SERVICES GROUP VALCOURT QC J0E 2L0 Tel: (819) 566-3366
+SKI-DOO CONSUMER SERVICES GROUP VALCOURT QC JOE 2L0 Tel: +1-819-566-3366